tom171296/ChainGuardian.DotNetNuGet/workshop/04-dependency-confusion.md

 By default, having both a public and a private feed is a risk.
 I would recommend to **only use a private feed**.
 This way you (your company) has control over the packages that are available to your software projects.
 You can configure Nuget to only use the private feed.
 Configuring NuGet to use a certain package source is done via the [`nuget.config` file](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file).

+> Exercise:
+>
-**Exercise**: Create a `nuget.config` file in the root of the repository and configure NuGet to use the public NuGet feed.
+> Create a `nuget.config` file in the root of the repository and configure NuGet to use the public NuGet feed.

 If for some reason you use / require a public feed next to your private feed, there are a few things that you can do to mitigate the risk of dependency confusion.
 The first thing that you can (if you publish a package yourself) is [claim the prefix](https://learn.microsoft.com/en-us/nuget/nuget-org/id-prefix-reservation) of your packages.
 This means that you claim the prefix of your packages on the public Nuget feed.
 This way, the public Nuget feed will not allow anyone to upload a package with the same prefix as your packages.
 This will prevent the hacker from uploading a package with the same name as your package.
 In the example of `MyCompany.Common`, you would claim the prefix `MyCompany`.